Everything you need to know about live streaming

 - Submit the form.

-The week of the symposium, we will send you an email with the link to live stream the symposium, along with the date and time.
+A few days before the symposium, we will send you an email with the link to live stream the symposium, along with a reminder of the date and time of the symposium.
 Just before the event is about to start, simply click on the link and begin watching!